 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 | async fn bearer_auth_validator(req: ServiceRequest, credentials: BearerAuth) -> Result<ServiceRequest, Error> { let config = req .app_data::<Config>() .map(|data| data.get_ref().clone()) .unwrap_or_else(Default::default); match validate_token(credentials.token()) { Ok(res) => { if res == true { Ok(req) } else { Err(AuthenticationError::from(config).into()) } } Err(_) => Err(AuthenticationError::from(config).into()), } } |

-Lastly, we validate the token against a hard-coded value.
+Lastly, we validate the token against a hard-coded value, which could be anything in real-life applications.

 1 2 3 4 5 6 7 8 | fn validate_token(str: &str) -> Result<bool, std::io::Error> { if(str.eq("a-secure-token")) { return Ok(true); } return Err(std::io::Error::new(std::io::ErrorKind::Other, "Authentication failed!")); } |

-Testing these codes is different from the previous codes.
-We need a way to set the Authorization HTTP header before sending the request.
+Testing these codes differs from the previous ones because we need a way to set the Authorization HTTP header before sending the request.
 For this example, we use Authorization: Bearer a-secure-token.